Fast, accurate injury reporting can reduce frustration for everyone involved.

 - Reporting late.

 As soon as any supervisor, manager or claims coordinator becomes aware of an injury, the clock starts ticking toward your state’s deadline to determine whether the employee is due workers’ compensation benefits.
 Missing the deadline can result in significant state penalties.
 Reporting right away gives your claims representative enough time to investigate the injury before the deadline.
-Reporting injuries immediately via the SFM Work Injury Hotline has the added benefit of allowing your injured worker to speak with a nurse and get a recommendation on how to best treat the injury.
+See the Report an Injury page for details on how to report.